EliteTRENT/Ruby_Learnings/zor-notes/README.md

-Task 1:
+Task 1: Scaffolding

-Scaffolding
-It generates a controller for the model with standard RESTful actions which allows CRUD operations Can be seen in the file (./app/controllers/notes_controller.rb)
+Scaffolding in Rails generates a controller for the model with standard RESTful actions, allowing CRUD operations.

-Working:
-Start the rails server, follow the local host link then append "/model_name" which is "/notes" in our case.
+Implementation

+The controller handling CRUD operations can be found in:
+./app/controllers/notes_controller.rb

+Working

+Start the Rails server.

+Follow the localhost link.

+Append "/model_name" to the URL (in this case, /notes).

+Task 2: Turbo

+Turbo is a tool in Rails that speeds up web applications by reducing the need for full-page reloads.
+It achieves this by handling page updates via WebSockets.

+Implementation

+Turbo Streams dynamically update the page when creating, updating, or deleting notes.

+Located in: app/views/notes/ (e.g., create.turbo_stream.erb, update.turbo_stream.erb, destroy.turbo_stream.erb)

+Working

+Creating a Note: Instantly appears at the bottom without refreshing the page.

+Updating a Note: Replaces the note dynamically.

+Deleting a Note: Instantly removes the note from the page.